ostfor/lastfm_radio_scrobbler/README.md

 - 👤 `user_name`: The Last.fm username.
 - 🔐 `md5_password`: The MD5 hash of the Last.fm password.

-You need an API account.
+> You need an API account.
 It can be created [here](https://www.last.fm/api/account/create).

 ### Spotify Configuration

 The spotify section is optional and allows you to configure scrobbling to Spotify.
 It should have the following properties:

+- 🔑 `client_id`: Your Spotify client ID.
+Obtain this from the Spotify Developer Dashboard.
-- 🎵 `spotify_username`: Your Spotify username.
+- 🔑 `client_secret`: Your Spotify client secret.
+Obtain this from the Spotify Developer Dashboard.
+- 🔑 `redirect_url`: The redirect URL for your application.
+This can be set to <http://localhost:8888/callback> for console-based apps.
 - 🎶 `spotify_playlist_id`: The ID of the playlist where scrobbled songs will be added.

+> Auth data should be copied form spotify app.
+It could be simply created from [Dev dashboard](https://developer.spotify.com/dashboard)

-You can copy Share Link to playlist and copy id which follows `playlist/`.
+> You can copy Share Link to playlist and copy id which follows `playlist/`.
 (Example: `https://open.spotify.com/playlist/<playlist id>?...`)

 ### Radio Configuration